 ARTSMARK PLATINUM SCHOOL

-ARTS AT ROEBUCK
+THE ARTS AT ROEBUCK

-In September 2018, Roebuck Academy were successful in achieving an ambition to become an ARTSMARK PLATINUM SCHOOL.
+In September 2018, Roebuck Academy was successful in achieving an ambition to become an ARTSMARK PLATINUM SCHOOL.
 This is a great accolade for the children and staff at the school and recognises the journey taken in ensuring that the ARTS subjects are high profile within the school's curriculum.

 Displays in classrooms and around the school reflect this.